-Technology, Compliance & COVID - The 2021 Thomson Reuters Regulatory Report
+Technology, compliance and COVID - The 2021 Thomson Reuters Regulatory Report

 An increased reliance on technology, continued investment in compliance, and predictably mixed opinions on budgets.
 Those are the findings of the fifth annual Thomson Reuters’ report on Fintech, RegTech, and the Role of Compliance.